enclave-id/enclaveid/README.md

 For the fronted there is a `fleek-build` script specifid in `package.json`, which is picked up by Fleek when there are new pushes to master.
 This deploys the sourcemapped frontend to IPFS to make it auditable and immutable.

-## Verification

-In order to verify the integrity of the images in the registry you can rerun the Kaniko builds as they are specified in the CI. (assuming the source code is safe)

-You can then pull the images from the registry and verify that the files' SHAs are matching.

-(provide script that does this easily) k8s/scripts/verify.sh

 ---